CentaurusInfra/mizar/docs/design/direct_path.md

-When an XDP program receives an RTS option with the critical bit set, it simply removes the corresponding entry from the endpoints_host_cache and continue to process the packet normall by sending it back to the transit switch in a normal path.
+When an XDP program receives an RTS option with the critical bit set, it simply removes the corresponding entry from the endpoints_host_cache and continue to process the packet normall by sending it back to the bouncer in a normal path.
 If the endpoint was migrated, the new host information gets updated on the first reply packet and direct-path continue normally.
-If the endpoint is deleted, the transit switch drops the packet.
+If the endpoint is deleted, the bouncer drops the packet.

 The following diagram illustrates the packet flow with the direct-path in case of an endpoint migration/deletion.

 ![Direct-path inter-network packet
-flow](./figures/direct_path_endpoint_deleted.png)
+flow](png/direct_path_endpoint_deleted.png)

 ### Case of Endpoint's Host Failure